-- =1 displays the measurement if bad. - =0 Not active.
-If omitted defaults to 0.
+=1 displays the measurement if bad.

 EQREFERENCE

 Name of a reference frequency response file used to equalize generator output response in a sinusoidal measurement.
 In this case the output level settings refer to the same units of the eqreference file and set output level accordingly.